Academic Regulations & Procedures

 Seminar Cancellation Policy: Carleton College shall have the right, at its option and without liability, to make cancellations, changes, or substitutions in cases of emergency or changed conditions, or in the interest of the program.

-Off-Campus Studies Petition for Non-Carleton Programs
+Off-Campus Studies Application for Approval of Participation in Non-Carleton Programs

 Once a student has found a suitable program, s/he applies directly to the program provider.

-Students are encouraged to learn more about off-campus study opportunities and information about specific programs by visiting the Off-Campus Studies office in Leighton 119 and by visiting its website.
+Students are encouraged to learn more about off-campus study opportunities and review information about specific programs by visiting the Off-Campus Studies office in Leighton 119 and by visiting its website.

 Deadlines for programs and petitions are published on the OCS website.
-Students may also contact the Office of Off-Campus Studies with questions regarding programs and petitions by calling ext.
+Students may also contact the Office of Off-Campus Studies with questions regarding programs and applications by calling ext.
 4332 or e-mailing Rob Quanbeck, firstname.lastname@example.org.